Affiliated IHO Alumni

 Caley Orr

-Assistant Professor, Department of Cell and Developmental Biology, Modern Human Anatomy Program, University of Colorado School of Medicine
+Associate Professor, Department of Cell and Developmental Biology, Modern Human Anatomy Program, University of Colorado School of Medicine

 Dissertation: Adaptations to knuckle-walking and digitigrady: A three-dimensional kinematic and morphometric analysis of the anthropoid wrist